nterreri/thesis/report/chapter2.md

 ## Generating Chatbot Brain Data

-Given the conclusion of using a software package that works based on input patterns matchers and output templates, which have to hard coded, investigation began into automated generation of matchers and templates.
+Given the conclusion of using a software package that works based on input patterns matchers and output templates, which have to be hard coded, investigation began into automated generation of matchers and templates.
 One area that it became clear early on could benefit from automated generation was with patterns to match not against a particular set of terms, defined inline into the pattern, but English words close